$D=5$ Rotating Black Holes in Einstein-Gauss-Bonnet Gravity: Mass and Angular Momentum in Extremality: Conclusion

 Our main focus was to construct the five dimensional rotating black hole in pure Einstein gravity extended with quadratic curvature invariants, up to and including the linear order of the coupling constant.
-We expect that it is consistent to truncate out all the matter field so that we can focus on a smaller but self consistent effective theory theory of pure quantum gravity.
+We expect that it is consistent to truncate out all the matter field so that we can focus on a smaller but self consistent effective of pure quantum gravity.
 Since the background solution is Ricci flat, it follows that $R^2$ an $R^{\mu\nu} R_{\mu\nu}$ terms do not contribute at the linear order.
 Therefore the solution is also for the Einstein-Gauss-Bonnet theory, with the standard coupling constant $\alpha$.
 In five dimensions, the rotating black hole metric becomes cohomogeneity one, depending on only the radial coordinate, when the two angular momenta become equal.
 This allows us to obtain the linearly perturbed analytic solution for general mass and (equal) angular momenta.
 We analysed the geometric and thermodynamic properties of the black hole.
 The general solution has only one horizon.
 The inner horizon emerges when the solution is sufficiently close to extremality, at the order of the coupling constant.
 We found that the entropy product of the inner and outer horizons in this case depends only on the angular momentum, which is expected to quantized at the quantum level.

 Our main conclusion is that for solutions close to extremality, for positive $\alpha$, we have $\Delta S<0$ and furthermore in the extremal limit, $M^{\rm ext} = \ft{3}{2} {\pi }^{\fft13} J^{\fft23} +\pi \alpha$.
 The positive sign of the $\alpha$-correction implies that the centrifugal repulsion associated with rotations becomes even weaker than the gravitational attraction under the unitary requirement for the Gauss-Bonnet term.
 The subadditivity of $M(J)$ is further strengthened by the Gauss-Bonnet correction.
+Our results suggest that the WGC has to exclude the consideration of the centrifugal repulsion, which is stronger in classical gravity and becomes even stronger in the quantum corrected theories.
+It is thus of great interest to investigate how this statement is consistent with the Kaluza-Klein perspective, where the angular momenta are reduced to become electric charges in lower dimensions.

+Finally we observe that in the case of Einstein-Maxwell theory, the WGC suggests that after the quantum correction, the linear mass/charge relation is modified such that the extremal black holes are energetically favoured to split up.
+On the other hand, it is well established in the semi-classical limit that the RN black holes are entropically favoured to join together \cite{Cvetic:2018dqf}.
+These seemingly contradictory tendencies require a resolution.